secretstartups/handbook/support/support-ops/training/zendesk-extensions.html.md

 ## How to edit a Zendesk extension and webhook

+**Note**: As of 2021-09-21, Zendesk has changed the location of the Extensions management pages.
+They are now located in the Admin Center, which you can locate by clicking the four squares in the top-right of the page and clicking the Admin Center link.
+After doing so, you can locate the Extensions management pages under `Apps and integrations` > `Targets` > `Targets`.
+Once you access the management pages, the steps to create/edit/etc. are the same.

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/_4ud1tHrrSs" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

 ### Editing an extension

-To edit an extension, you will first go to the admin panel by clicking on the gear icon on the left-hand side of the page.
-From there, scroll to the bottom to locate the `Extensions` link (in the `Settings` category).
+To edit an extension, you will first go to the Admin Center, which you can locate by clicking the four squares in the top-right of the page and clicking the Admin Center link.
+After doing so, you can locate the Extensions management pages under `Apps and integrations` > `Targets` > `Targets`.
 Clicking on that will open the extensions page.
 On this page, locate the extension you wish to edit and click on the `edit` link on the right-hand side of the extension.

 After doing so, you will then fill out the values required for the extension type you selected.